lucatacconi/crunz-ui/.github/README.md

 * * * * * cd /[BASE_CRUNZ_PATH] && ./crunz-ui.sh
 ```

 Configure, if needed, Crunz-ui **.env** file with a custom path of the log folder.
-In this case too it is important that the folder is accessible and writeable by the Apache user.
+In this case too it is important that the folder is accessible and writeable by the Web Server user.
 If you have configured a custom log folder, the crontab configuration must be changed as follows:
 ```
 * * * * * cd /[BASE_CRUNZ_PATH] && ./crunz-ui.sh -l [LOGS_PATH]